1. general recommendations (where you are now)

 You don’t have to meet anyone in person until you both have an inkling or several that you'd probably hit it off, and then it's more likely you'll do just that with her rather than . . . any random woman at any bar near you that night.

-Plus, the drinks at home you can have in front of your computer are probably cheaper.
-(Don't Spill!)
+Plus, the drinks at home are probably cheaper.

 Besides, with a free service like lesbotronic.com, you can continue meeting new women perpetually for a variety of new relationships, including friendships.
 And really, why the heck not?